terraform-aws-modules/terraform-aws-emr/docs/UPGRADE-3.0.md

   # Only the affected attributes are shown

   # Copy and paste from output to maintain backwards compatibility
-  # This was added by the AWS Redshift API and provider in v6.x
+  # This was added by the AWS EMR API and provider in v6.x
   os_release_label = "2023.9.20251014.0"

   bootstrap_action = [